YiweiMao/YiweiMao.github.io/about.md

 # About

 I am about to commence my PhD at the University of Sydney working on remote sensing.
-My interests lie in computer vision and machine learning.
+My interests lie in computer vision and machine learning. <br>
 I am also a musician in my spare time playing the Euphonium in the Parramatta Salvation Army Brass Band.

 ## Experience